I did it! I finally did it! I made air fryer fried mushrooms that taste just like they were deep fried. No joke! In fact, they are better.

 - 2 Tbsp all purpose flour

-- 1-2 Tbsp oil avocado or another neutral flavored oil is best
+- 1-2 tablespoon oil avocado or another neutral flavored oil is best

 - ½ cup cold water